Yard Work Got You Down? Just Can It!

 - Limbs should be no larger than three inches in diameter, no longer than three feet in length and placed in an approved container.

-Because of changes to routing for the limb pick-up, you no longer need call 1FAY For special pickup of materials longer than three feet and/or larger than three inches in diameter, and/or heavier than 50 pounds.
+Because of changes to routing for the limb pick-up, you no longer need to call 1FAY for special pickup of materials longer than three feet and/or larger than three inches in diameter, and/or heavier than 50 pounds.
+Limb collection is the work day following yard waste collection.

 The city offers additional 96-gallon roll-out carts for $53 each plus $11.50 for delivery.